Iran–Iraq War: Iraq's use of chemical weapons

-According to W. Patrick Lang, a senior defence intelligence officer at the U.S. Defense Intelligence Agency, "the use of gas on the battlefield by the Iraqis was not a matter of deep strategic concern" to Reagan and his aides, because they "were desperate to make sure that Iraq did not lose".
+Former U.S. official W. Patrick Lang stated that "the use of gas on the battlefield by the Iraqis was not a matter of deep strategic concern" to the Reagan administration, because they "were desperate to make sure that Iraq did not lose".
 He claimed that the Defense Intelligence Agency "would have never accepted the use of chemical weapons against civilians, but the use against military objectives was seen as inevitable in the Iraqi struggle for survival".
 The Reagan administration did not stop aiding Iraq after receiving reports of the use of poison gas on Kurdish civilians.

-The United States accused Iran of using chemical weapons as well, though the allegations have been disputed.
-Joost Hiltermann, the principal researcher for Human Rights Watch between 1992 and 1994, conducted a two-year study that included a field investigation in Iraq, and obtained Iraqi government documents in the process.
-According to Hiltermann, the literature on the Iran–Iraq War reflects allegations of chemical weapons used by Iran, but they are "marred by a lack of specificity as to time and place, and the failure to provide any sort of evidence".
+The U.S. accused Iran of using chemical weapons as well, though the allegations have been disputed.
+Joost Hiltermann, a former Human Rights Watch official, said that literature on the Iran–Iraq War mentions allegations of Iranian chemical attacks, but are "marred by a lack of specificity as to time and place, and the failure to provide any sort of evidence".

 Analysts Gary Sick and Lawrence Potter have called the allegations against Iran "mere assertions" and stated, "No persuasive evidence of the claim that Iran was the primary culprit [of using chemical weapons] was ever presented."
 Policy consultant and author Joseph Tragert stated, "Iran did not retaliate with chemical weapons, probably because it did not possess any at the time".
 Documents uncovered after the 2003 invasion of Iraq show that Iraqi military intelligence was not aware of any large-scale chemical attacks by Iranian forces, although a March 1987 document describes five small-scale chemical attacks perpetrated by the Iranians (four involving mustard gas and one involving phosgene, with the likely source being captured Iraqi munitions), and there are also reports of Iranian use of tear gas and white phosphorus.

-At his trial in December 2006, Saddam said he would take responsibility "with honour" for any attacks on Iran using conventional or chemical weapons during the war, but that he took issue with the charges that he ordered attacks on Iraqis.
-A medical analysis of the effects of Iraqi mustard gas is described in a U.S. military textbook and contrasted effects of World War I gas.
+In 2006, Saddam said he would take responsibility "with honour" for any attacks on Iran using conventional or chemical weapons during the war, but that he took issue with the charges that he ordered attacks on Iraqis.